frederic-perez/AmE-dictionary/data/dictionary.md

 __royalties__
 __RSVP__ _v_ _Guests must RSVP to foo@bar.baz by June 19._
 __rub elbows__ _v_
+__rub off on (someone)__ To have one's characteristics, mannerisms, or behavior be adopted by someone with whom one has spent a lot of time. _Peter's been very unruly lately.
+I think that new kid is rubbing off on him._
 __rub<sup>1</sup>__ _n_ :two::hammer: _By "evidence" I mean hard facts, as defined by the scientific community, and there's the rub._
 __rub<sup>2</sup>__ _v_
 __rubbings__ _n_